Praveen-Raj-1802/Zomato-Restaurants-Analysis/README.md

 **📌 Project Overview**

-This project analyzes restaurant data from 15 countries using Excel/Google Sheets to uncover insights about market competition, pricing, service models (like delivery and booking), and customer preferences.
+This project analyzes restaurant data from 15 countries using Excel to uncover insights about market competition, pricing, service models (like delivery and booking), and customer preferences.

-It was completed as part of a learning module at Newton School, under the guidance of mentors.

 **📊 Tools Used**